hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/189__Venkateswaran_N_E.md

 >
 >> The jagat in advaita vedAnta is mithya why??
 >
-> ​Because, shruti says neti, neti and ekamevAdvitIyam.
+> Because, shruti says neti, neti and ekamevAdvitIyam.
-> ​
+>
 >
 >
 >> brahma satya jaganmithya jeevo brahmaiva na paraH famouns saying goes in
 >> advaita though same order of statement cannot be found anywhere in
 >> prasthAna traya bhAshya of shankara.
 >
-> ​There is no need to find such words in bhAShyam. bhAShym is not
+> There is no need to find such words in bhAShyam. bhAShym is not
 > shabda-pramANA; it's validity comes from logic.
 And no independent logic
 > can prove mithyAtva of jagat.
-> You need shruti to prove jagat mithyA or anumAna backed by/based on shruti.​
+> You need shruti to prove jagat mithyA or anumAna backed by/based on shruti.
 >
-> ​That was provided above.
+> That was provided above.
 > I think that's enough even if the mentioned shloka is found to be modern
 > creation.
-> ​
+>
 >
 >> I always wonder when the jeeva has been identified as brahman why jagat is
 >> barred from this status that too when advaita readily accepts that for the
 >> jagat,  brahman is the both upAdAna and nimitta kAraNa??
 >
-> ​chaitanyam in it's jIvatva-state can't be identified with brahman.
+> chaitanyam in it's jIvatva-state can't be identified with brahman.
 So,
-> jagat in it's jagattva-state can't be identified with brahman too.​
+> jagat in it's jagattva-state can't be identified with brahman too.
 >
-> ​I mean both can't be identified with brahman in the condition/form they
+> I mean both can't be identified with brahman in the condition/form they
 > are know/famous.
 > So, jIva's case is similar to jagat.
 > This is the solution you need.